PureEidolon/FFTSparse/README.md

-# FFTSparse: Efficient Block Sparse Attention
+# FFTSparse: Relative-Position Correlation Guided Sparse Attention for Long-Context Language Models

 This repository contains the official implementation of **FFTSparse**, a high-performance framework designed for efficient long-context inference and block-sparse attention optimization.